 A plant shutdown, also known as a turnaround, isn’t the most popular activity for companies or employees.
-In the short term, the company loses production time and incurs the cost of third-party contractors.
-Not to mention the unpredictable costs of newly discovered issues that may be exposed during a shutdown.
+In the short term for example, the company loses production time and incurs the cost of third-party contractors.
+Additionally, the unpredictable costs of newly discovered issues that may be exposed during a shutdown.

 Shutdowns allow for the internal components of equipment to be inspected, which is impossible while it is running.
-The ultimate goal is to make repairs and maintain the equipment.
-This will keep your plant running efficiently until the next plant shutdown.
+Under those circumstances, the ultimate goal is to make repairs and maintain the equipment.
+In effect keeping your plant running efficiently until the next plant shutdown.

 Tips to Save Time During a Plant Shutdown: